ShAw7ock/MPE-Multiagent-RL-Algos/README.md

 =======================
 ## MPE
 This is a simple verification experiments codes for `Multi-Agent RL` using OpenAI [Multi-agent Particle Environment](https://github.com/openai/multiagent-particle-envs).<br>
-The environment concludes many benchmarks and originally prepare for [MADDPG](https://arxiv.org/pdf/1706.02275.pdf) algorithm.<br>
+The environment includes many benchmarks and originally prepare for [MADDPG](https://arxiv.org/pdf/1706.02275.pdf) algorithm.<br>
 Since the simple environment settings, `MPE` seems to be a good toy experienments' environment to verify our new Multi-Agent RL algorithms and compare with other baselines.<br>
 I write down some famous multi-agent RL algorithms for you so that you could change fewer codes to realize your own algorithms and verify the experiments results.<br>
 <br>